hdgarrood/redmine_acts_as_taggable_on/README.md

 redmine:plugins:migrate VERSION=0 NAME=redmine_foo_plugin`, the tables will
 still be dropped, regardless of whether other plugins are still using them.

-I'm in two minds about whether to fix this: one the one hand, it would require some nasty hackery, and it's no worse than the current situation.
-On the other, losing one's data is not fun.
+I'm in two minds about whether to fix this: on the one hand, it would require some nasty monkey-patching.
+On the other hand, data loss is no fun at all.

 ## Setup